CarVac/MeleeConchRuleset/ruleset.md

 ## Digital Input, Digital Output

-Modifiers may only influence Digital Outputs on triggers in the case that the modifier disables the Digital Input or DHRAI to output only a fixed Analog Trigger Output for the corresponding Trigger.
+Modifier Inputs may only influence Digital Outputs on triggers in the case that the Modifier Input disables the Digital Input or DHRAI to output only a fixed Analog Trigger Output for the corresponding Trigger.

 ## Analog Input, Digital Output

 The only type of Analog Input permitted to influence a Digital Output is a Digitized Half-Range Analog Input (DHRAI) such as the slider in GCC triggers, position-sensing analog keyboard switches, or force-sensitive buttons.

-If a DHRAI is used as a Modifier for an Analog Output as well as the primary influence on a Digital Output, the DHRAI thresholds must be the same for both.
+If a DHRAI is used as a Modifier Input for an Analog Output as well as the primary influence on a Digital Output, the DHRAI thresholds must be the same for both.

 If a Half-Range Analog Input used to influence a Digital Output is part of a Combined Analog Digital Input, the Digital Input part of the CADI must not influence any Outputs.